pantharshit007/paymentApp/README.md

 ## Todo

 - Enable OTP based Authentication of Email, so that DB doesn't populate with random test emails
-- This will be easier since first TODO is done: send a mail to user's email everytime a transaction is initiated.
+- This will be easier since the first TODO is done: send a mail to the user's email every time a transaction is initiated.
+- Implement Debouncing on User Search.

 ## धन्यवाद (Thankyou) ✨